Scholarships

 Dean’s Scholarship

 The Dean’s Scholarship provides full tuition and fees to select incoming students who have demonstrated academic excellence, achieved a strong LSAT performance, and have a record of leadership and community service.
+To qualify, students must have a 159 or higher on the LSAT and a 3.5 cumulative GPA.
+Students must have a completed application meeting the LSAT and GPA requirements by February 20.

-Recipients of this scholarship must have a minimum LSAT score of 157 and a 3.5 cumulative undergraduate grade point average.
 This scholarship is renewable throughout a recipient’s time in law school so long as the recipient remains in academic and disciplinary good standing with a law school GPA of 2.0 or above.

 Full-Time and Part-Time Merit Scholarships